 Basic Facts about Sea Otters

 The heaviest members of the weasel family, sea otters are also the second smallest marine mammals.
 Unlike other marine mammals, they do not have a layer of blubber to help them keep warm.
 Instead, sea otters have the densest fur in the animal kingdom, ranging from 250,000 to a million hairs per square inch, which insulates them.

 Sea otters eat urchins, abalone, mussels, clams, crabs, snails and about 40 other marine species.
 Sea otters eat approximately 25% of their weight in food each day to support their high metabolism.

 Historically, sea otters numbered between several hundred thousand to more than a million.
 But due to the fur trade, worldwide numbers plummeted down to a total of 1,000-2,000 in the early 1900s.
-Today, there are estimated to be just over 106,000 worldwide, with just under 3,000 in California.
+Today, there are estimated to be just over 106,000 worldwide, with just over 3,000 in California.

 Sea otters live in shallow coastal waters off the northern Pacific.
 Their historic range stretched from Japan, along the coast of Siberia and the Aleutian Chain and down the Alaska, British Columbia, Washington, Oregon and California coast to Baja California.
 Currently sea otters can be found in Canada, Russia, Japan, California and Washington, but the majority of all wild sea otters are found in Alaskan waters.
 Recent reports of sea otter sightings have also occurred in Mexico.

 Sea otters spend much of their lives in the water and can dive up to 330 feet when foraging for food.
 They sometimes rest in coastal kelp forests, often draping the kelp over their bodies to keep from drifting away.

 Sea otters are also one of the few mammals other than primates known to use tools.
 They use small rocks or other objects to pry shellfish from rocks and to hammer them open.

 Mating Season: Throughout the year